 Calculate your passport’s Global Mobility Score, improve your passport ranking, and discover the latest news and sharpest insights on visa policies, biometric technology, country branding, public security, philanthropy, foreign policy, and more.

 Created by Arton Capital in 2014, The Passport Index quickly became the world’s most popular destination to learn about passport power.
-With over 36M views, it is simply the undisputed global reference on passport ranking.
+With over 65M views by December 2020, it is simply the undisputed global reference on passport ranking.

 In today’s world, becoming a Global Citizen is more important than ever.
-Having a second citizenship is a liberating and empowering privilege which comes with a shared responsibility to the world.
+Having a second citizenship is a liberating and empowering privilege that comes with a shared responsibility to the world.

 Educate and inform our community on the power of passports.
 United by our diversity, our passport is one of the most important tools to influence global opportunity, mobility and quality of life.